Here are Cat’s answers to some of the most frequent questions we get with regards to Claymonster Pottery.

 What happens if my order arrives broken?

-- First, we are all very sad and tears are shed all around.
+First, we are all very sad and tears are shed all around.
 Second, please let us know as soon as possible that a monster was damaged in shipping.
 Please take a few quick photos of the poor broken monster in its packaging and of the box and email them to us.
 We need this to communicate with the PO and to ascertain how its tragic life ended and see if they are paying for the damage.
 We will then discuss the options of refund, remake or replacement.
-In the end, we will do whatever it takes to bring you monster happiness.
+In the end, we will do as best we can to bring you monster happiness.

 How do I fix a broken piece?